-Strangers reach out to help woman who makes desperate post on NextDoor
+Strangers reach out to help woman who made desperate post on NextDoor

 Others have since stepped up to help with a few more months of Gillard’s rent.
 Some plan to send grocery cards and food for her dog and two cats.

-“There are angels in Noblesville and God put them angels in Noblesville after I reached out to Him,” Gillard said.
+“There are angels in Noblesville, and God put them angels in Noblesville after I reached out to Him,” Gillard said.

 She won’t forget such kindness.
 She can’t, knowing there are more Barbara’s out there every day.